Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Georgia

 Georgia has very favorable crypto tax regulations both for individuals and corporations.
 In Georgia, individuals are exempt from any income tax on profits from crypto sales.
-Beyond this, because Georgia doesn’t consider crypto to be “Georgian sourced,” crypto is not subject to Georgian capital gains tax.
+Beyond this, because Georgia doesn’t consider crypto “Georgian sourced,” crypto is not subject to Georgian capital gains tax.

 On the corporate side, for crypto that a legal entity such as an LLC holds, profits are subject to a 15% corporate tax.